 Keeping Bodhi Linux Up-to-Date

-There are many reasons to keep your Bodhi Linux fully updated/patched – improved functionality, bug fixes and increased security (to name a few!).
-This tutorial will show you how to use Bodhi’s GUI based updater, eppDater, to keep your system patched and also how to use the command line to patch your system.
+There are many reasons to keep your Bodhi Linux fully updated/patched – improved functionality, bug fixes, and increased security (to name a few!).

 Let’s get started!

-To use the command line via a terminal emulator (Bodhi utilizes Terminology) to update/upgrade your system, click Menu -> Applications -> System Tools -> Terminology
+To use the command line via a terminal emulator (Bodhi Linux utilizes Terminology) to update/upgrade your system, navigate to Main Menu > Applications > System Tools > Terminology

 From here type: